• Skip to main content

 Off-peak Rush hour

 Drive times are typical estimates based on WSDOT corridor data and Google Maps averages.
 Rush hour reflects weekday morning inbound (7–9 AM) or evening outbound (4–6 PM).
 Actual times vary by origin within Kirkland, traffic incidents, and season.
 SR-520 (toll) is the fastest Kirkland-to-Seattle route and avoids I-90 congestion near Mercer Island.
-The 255 and 312 express buses offer carpool alternatives to downtown Seattle.
+Sound Transit Express 255 connects Kirkland to the University of Washington / U District, with King County Metro and ST Express service to Bellevue, Redmond, and the broader Eastside.
+The future Sound Transit Stride S2 bus rapid transit line will add frequent I-405 service when it opens.

 As the Eastside grows so does the traffic.
 Here are some of the problem spots that I find when living in Kirkland.